-On a shoestring: cheap accommodation options in the Mother City and surrounds
+On a shoestring: the good and unique affordable accommodation options in the Mother City and surrounds

 Taking chances and ‘going with the flow’ are cornerstones of a backpacking culture held dear by anyone with a big sense of adventure and a small supporting budget.
 Though, gambling on your choice of hostel isn’t necessarily a risk worth taking, especially in a South Africa that claims more than a few backpackers holding fast to the cheap-and-nasty philosophy.
 Luckily, in the Mother City and surrounds, there are a handful of hostels razing such poor standards to the ground.

 What follows is our overview of these backpackers in Cape Town: budget accommodation options going out of their way to give travellers a clean, comfortable, stylish and vibey place to stay for a great price.
 All of the hostels included below are affordable, excellently located for one reason or another and well-reviewed on trusted sites like Tripadvisor.com and Hostelworld.com.
 So, you can rest assured (quite literally) and look forward to exercising spontaneity elsewhere.

 Stay over in this homely family mansion on Station Road when you pass through Cape Town.
 The backpackers, run by two friends who are passionate about what they do, has four- and six-bed dorms as well as private double and family rooms.
 The house is clean, spacious and feels like home.
 It’s perfect for like-minded travellers to meet before they go on their next adventure.
 Read more about Wanderlust Backpackers.

 93 Station Road | Observatory | +27 (0)21 447 1332 | firstname.lastname@example.org